awsimaya/Lambda-Layers/readme.md

 # Using AWS Lambda Layers with .NET Core
 ## Introduction
-In this post we are going to see some techniques on how to create and use Lambda Layers with .NET Core.
+In this exercise we are going to see some techniques on how to create and use Lambda Layers with .NET Core.
 ## What is Lambda Layer
 Lambda Layer is a feature in AWS Lambda that allows customers to create reusable Lambda components and use them in several Lambda functions without having to deploy the component each time in separate applications.
 ## When to use Lambda Layers